fricy/Irrigation_controller/docs/Home Assistant.md

 - Shows `Start`/`Stop`/`Pause`/`Skip` forward buttons for cycle management, cycle and zone runtime sensors, schedules configuration, daily water/uptime sensors and queue/power loss/fault status in the statusbar at the top.
 - Tapping any of the schedule entries enables/disables them.
 To edit the timers tap-hold the button.
-- In case of a power out the device will offer run interrupted or missed cycles from the same day.
+- In case of a power out the device will offer to run interrupted or missed cycles from the same day.
 These pending cycles can be resumed with the `Pause` button, aborted with the highlighted `Cycle button`, or overwritten with the inactive `Cycle button`.
 A scheduled start will also overwrite the pending cycle start to prevent blocking the device with stale runs.
-If the `Auto`resume` option is turned on in Configuration the cycles will autostart on boot without waiting for user interaction.
+If the `Auto resume` option is turned on in Configuration the cycles will autostart on boot without waiting for user interaction.
 [More](docs/Specification.md#power%20loss%20recovery)

 ![Control Center Cycle|800](images/dashboard/HA-dash_control_cycle.jpg)